github/docs/content/actions/learn-github-actions/creating-workflow-templates.md

 {% data reusables.actions.workflow-organization-templates %}

-## Creating a workflow
+## Creating a Starter Workflow

-Workflows can be created by users with write access to the organization's `.github` repository.
+Starter Workflows can be created by users with write access to the organization's `.github` repository.
 These can then be used by organization members who have permission to create workflows.

 {% ifversion fpt %}
 These workflows can be created in public repositories only.
 Organizations using {% data variables.product.prodname_ghe_cloud %} can also create these workflows in private repositories.
 For more information, see the [{% data variables.product.prodname_ghe_cloud %} documentation](/enterprise-cloud@latest/actions/learn-github-actions/creating-workflow-templates).